31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 21-answer.txt - Is a a tuple?
 Answer with Yes or No.
 # 22-answer.txt - Is a a tuple?
 Answer with Yes or No.
 # 23-answer.txt - Is a a tuple?
 Answer with Yes or No.
+# 24-answer.txt - What does this script print?